rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 the core-case cells of both the first and third persons singular would seem to imply that core-case constituents modified with adnominal person take obligatory deictic marking.
-Hence the absence of obligatory adnominal-person affixes in non-finites would speak on behalf of a non-core-case interpretation of the non-finite locative in %Om+O. (For more discussion on the non-finites, see section 4.3.5.)
+Hence the absence of obligatory adnominal-person affixes in non-finites would speak on behalf of a non-core-case interpretation of the non-finite locative in -Om+O. (For more discussion on the non-finites, see section 4.3.5.)
 Table 4.27